Let us introduce you to those who are working hard behind the scenes to ensure the quality and sustainability of specialty coffee around the world

 Mr. Murray Ross

 Murray Ross started his career in the coffee industry in 1986 with a major national coffee roaster.
 His roles there grew to include managing private label packaging, marketing, coffee and tea brand product development, and finally as a corporate Director of National Accounts.
-He left to take over as Vice President and General Manager of a major national ready-to-drink tea manufacturer and distributor with responsibilities covering commodity purchasing, manufacturing, quality control, sales all and distribution He is currently working as a trading executive for Paragon Coffee Trading Co.
-LP of White Plains, NY, founded in 1986 and one of the foremost coffee importing and trading houses in the US.
-He is also an investor/partner in an emerging national restaurant chain with locations in numerous states.
-He resides full time in Birmingham, AL.
+He left to take over as Vice President and General Manager of a major national ready-to-drink tea manufacturer and distributor with responsibilities covering commodity purchasing, manufacturing, quality control, sales all and distribution He is currently working as an executive for Zephyr Green Coffee and Louis-Dreyfus Commodities.

 FORMER BOARD MEMBERS